MarvinXLII/OctopathTravelerJobRandomizer/README.md

 **Usage**

 Run the executable from the Releases section.
-When finished, copy the "JobData_P.pak" into the "PAKS" folder in you game.
+When finished, copy the "JobData_P.pak" into the "Paks" folder in you game.